chasegiunta/imagestitch/README.md

 Take an array of images, stitch them together side-by-side, and output as one image in templates.

+Real world (edge) case:
-Example: I needed to randomly output multiple ~30 college logos from separate entries side-by-side but didn't want 30 http requests.
+I needed to randomly output ~30 college logos from separate entries, side-by-side, but didn't want 30 http requests.

 ## Installation